 Ultimately, cats don’t understand anything you say.
 Even if you feel like your cat really understands you, it doesn’t.
 However, cats can recognize the sound of their owners’ voices and pick them out amongst the sound of strangers’ voices.
 Furthermore, cats can recognize their own names, even if their name is said by someone other than their owner.
 But it’s not because they understand that their name is a label for them.
 Rather, they simply realize that when they hear that particular word, something is about to happen that will directly impact them in some way.

 Looking for more about cat intelligence?
-Try:
+Try these posts:

 - Are Cats Smarter Than Dogs?
 Here’s What Science Says

 - How Smart Are Cats?
 Here’s What Science Says

 - How Long Will a Cat Remember a Person?